Percé, Quebec: History

 In 1842, the geographic township of Percé was formed, and 3 years later, the place was incorporated as a township municipality.
+In 1847, it was abolished, but on July 1, 1855, it was reestablished.
+On February 24, 1868, the Township Municipality of Percé was dissolved and split into the Municipality of Anse-du-Cap and the Municipality of Percé.

 In 1942, the Royal Canadian Navy made a decision to expand Direction Finding and wireless intercept at Cap D'Espoir to a 24-hour basis in order to provide more bearings on German U-boats and to intercept enemy radio traffic.
 The Department of Transport placed its facilities at the disposal of the RCN.
 On May 21/45, the Canadian Naval Service approved the closing down and disposal of Harbour Grace and Cap D'Espoir intercept stations.

 In 1971, Percé was greatly expanded and gained ville (town) status when it amalgamated with these 5 surrounding municipalities (with year of original incorporation):